berchca/Gbacky/README.md

 ## Usage

 -   **Main Screen:** The main window shows the status of the current backup.
 The backup will run automatically on startup.
--   **Mount / Unmount:** When the program is idle, you can quickly mount and ummount your Veracrypt vault for easy access.
+-   **Mount / Unmount:** When the program is idle, you can quickly mount and unmount your Veracrypt vault for easy access.
 -   **Empty Vault:** This will delete the contents of the mounted vault.
 Useful for reclaiming space after you've removed directories from your backup list.
 -   **Settings:** Click the gear icon at any time to modify your configuration. (or CTRL-S)